 8. 5 year DMV record (showing no DUI’s in last 3 years).

-9. Copies of score reports from Work Keys tests: Reading for Information, Applied Mathematics, and
+9. Copies of score reports from Work Keys tests: Graphic Literacy, Applied Mathematics, and

 10.Optional/Recommended: resume, trade school certificates, college transcripts, letters of recommendation, etc.

 11. $30 non-refundable application fee (cash, check, or money order).

 REQUIRED FOR APPLICANTS THAT HAVE BEEN ACCEPTED INTO THE APPRENTICESHIP